BHFock/repo-grep/README.md

 - Edit the suggested term or press `Enter` to accept
 - Browse results in the clickable `*grep*` buffer

-You can refine the search term with regular expressions for more precise results.
-For a more detailed guide on repo-grep’s features, see the [repo-grep tutorial](docs/repo-grep-tutorial.md).
+For a detailed guide to all features, see the [repo-grep tutorial](docs/repo-grep-tutorial.md).

 ## Advanced Usage & Customisation